DanielMaritim/visibility-and-display/README.md

 # visibility-and-display

+This property is used to specify whether an element is visible or not in a web document

-a repo about css properties display and visiblity and how they can be used to display elements
+here is a repo about css properties display and visiblity and how they can be used to display elements